Meet the Team

 Twyla Oval

-Twyla Esquibel, director of outreach
+Twyla Esquibel, Director of Outreach

 Since October 2022, Twyla Esquibel has lead the Outreach Team to support and train school districts, workforce centers, correctional facilities, adults, students, families, foster youth and other stakeholders on college admissions, enrollment, scholarships, financial education, My Colorado Journey, the Free Application for Federal Student Aid (FAFSA), and the Colorado Application for State Financial Aid (CASFA).
 She has been with the Department for 17 years in various roles, and most recently as program coordinator for My Colorado Journey and Outreach.
 Twyla was born and raised in Denver.
 She is a Manual High School graduate and attended the Community College of Denver.
 In her spare time, Twyla enjoys spending time with her family and friends.